Gunther (archbishop of Cologne): Life

-Gunther and his tool Thietgaud, were bold enough to bring the acts of the synod to the pope and ask for his approval.
+Gunther and Thietgaud brought the acts of the synod to the pope and asked for his approval.
 The pope convened a synod in the Lateran in October, 863, at which the decision of the Synod of Metz was rejected, and Gunther and Thietgaud, who refused to submit, were excommunicated and deposed.
-The two archbishops drew up a calumnious document of seven chapters (reprinted in P. L., CXXI, 377-380) in which they accused the pope of having unjustly excommunicated them.
+The two archbishops drew up a document of seven chapters (reprinted in P. L., CXXI, 377–380) in which they accused the pope of having unjustly excommunicated them.
 They sent copies of the document to the pope, the rebellious Photius, patriarch of Constantinople, and to the bishops of Lorraine.
 The pope, however, did not waver even when Emperor Louis II appeared before Rome with an army for the purpose of forcing him to withdraw the ban of excommunication from the archbishops.

 Though excommunicated and deposed, Gunther returned to Cologne and performed ecclesiastical functions on Maundy Thursday, 864.
 When, however, the other bishops of Lorraine and King Lothair submitted to the pope, Gunther and Thietgaud appeared before the synod which the pope convened at Rome in November, 864, asking to be released from excommunication and restored to their sees, but they were unsuccessful.

 After the accession of pope Adrian II, Gunther and Thietgaud returned to Rome in 867.
 Thietgaud was now freed from the ban, but Gunther remained excommunicated until the summer of 869, when, after a public retraction (P. L., CXXI, 381), he was admitted by the pope to lay communion at Monte Cassino abbey.

 The See of Cologne had in 864 been given by Lothair to the subdeacon Hugh, a nephew of Charles the Bald.
 He was deposed in 866 and Gunther regained his see.
 Being under the ban, Gunther engaged his brother Hilduin of Cambrai to perform ecclesiastical functions in his place.
 After the death of Gunther's protector, Lothair II, Wilbert was elected Archbishop of Cologne (7 January, 870).
 Seeing that all efforts to regain his see would be useless, Gunther acknowledged the new archbishop and left Cologne for good.